jhudsl/Documentation_and_Usability/docs/coursera/03-lessons_from_user_designers.md

 _Quick tips for increasing your tools' navigability_:

-- Minimize the number of clicks for finding help! -- The more important a piece of information is to a users' ability to use your tool, the more it should be in the forefront of your tool!
+- Minimize the number of clicks for finding help!
+- The more important a piece of information is to a users' ability to use your tool, the more it should be in the forefront of your tool!
-- Be consistent about where to find things.
-Once a user has caught on to your pattern of how you store things in your tool, don't switch it -- patterns are super helpful!
+- Patterns are super helpful!
+Be consistent about where to find things.
+Once a user has caught on to your pattern of how you store things in your tool, don't switch it.
 - Use visual cues where possible!

 ##### Use reading patterns to your advantage: